This highly customizable recipe for roasted Brussels sprouts salad is simple yet full of flavor and texture with several options for add-ins.

-To make it nut-free ➝ add pumpkin seeds or sunflower seeds
+Nut-free? ➝ add pumpkin seeds or sunflower seeds.

-To make it nut and seed free ➝ add pomegranate arils (these will add a burst of sweetness with each bite as well as a pop of ruby red color).
+Nut and seed-free? ➝ add pomegranate arils (these will add a burst of sweetness with each bite as well as a pop of ruby red color).

-You don’t have to use the poppyseed dressing, you can also use another type of homemade vinaigrette.
+Instead of the poppyseed dressing, use another type of homemade vinaigrette.

 This is a great option if you want a heartier salad with more bulk.

-- Leafy greens of choice (spring mix or thinly sliced curly kale would work nicely here)
+- Leafy greens of choice (spring mix or thinly sliced curly kale work nicely here)